Link Search Menu Expand Document

 1. Edit A Native WordPress Menu Item

-If you show a native WordPress Menu, Mortar Menu supports the Mega Menu template from Bricks.
+For a native WordPress menu item, Mortar Menu supports the Mega Menu template from Bricks.
 Besides that, there are settings to insert an icon (SVG code only) and a featured image.

 editing a nactive WordPress menu item